yoshikisd/KLayout-macros/README.md

-# asiKlayout
+# KLayout-macros
-Klayout macro for generating artificial spin ice PCells, written in Python
+Klayout macros for generating artificial spin ice PCells, along with other test patterns that I happen to need.